← Back to Notes

 It's a powerful reminder that these classic tools are far from obsolete.

 Building Docker images, especially for the frontend, is extremely memory-intensive.
-Node.js and build tools (in this case Vite) can easily eat up all available RAM, causing the production services to swap or crash.
+Node.js and build tools (in this case Vite) would easily trigger OOM kills on the production instance, causing services to swap or crash entirely.

 To keep the production environment lean and stable, I'm using GitHub Actions to handle the heavy lifting: